phasza/cucumber-wiremock-example/README.md

 ### Modifying the application to use picocli

 Picocli is a command line interface library for Java, which has basically all the features you will ever need for creating a CLI application.
-What's even better is that it has a seamless integration with a number of popular java frameworks, micronaut amongst them.
+What"s even better is that it has a seamless integration with a number of popular java frameworks, micronaut amongst them.

 MicronautPicocli defines commands and sub-commands as micronaut beans, which gets instantiated as the picocli command line parser matches the commands and arguments registered for the bean.